-This is not the only way to program an auction.
+&lt;sup>4This is not the only way to program an auction.
 However, this is very convenient.
 It is in particular a good practice to always use the same set of variables.
 It makes it much easier to understand your treatments.